tandasat/HyperPlatform/README.md

 Note that the system must support the Intel VT-x and EPT technology to successfully install the driver.

-To install the driver on a virtual machine on VMware Workstation, see an "Using VMware Workstation" section in the HyperPlatform User's Documents.
+To install the driver on a virtual machine on VMware Workstation, see an "Using VMware Workstation" section in the HyperPlatform User Document.

 Output